CAKES, DINING | October 22, 2008

 My Husband’s Classic Video Games Cupcake Tower

-Last Friday, we had friends over to celebrate the birthday of my husband.
+classic video games cupcake towerLast Friday, we had friends over to celebrate my husband’s birthday.
 Jerome is a video game fan.
 I have to warm you; our concept is quite geeky.
 But I will explain the subtleties.

 Putting Things in Context

-You will not be surprised that classic video games were the theme for his birthday cake.
+You will not be surprised that classic video games was the theme for his birthday cake.
 As I finished to assemble the cupcake tower in front of our captivated guests, I understand the extent of the cake power.
 Frankly, having an astonishing cake is worth every penny for the show.

 The Design of our Cupcake Tower

-I booked Michelle of Clever Cupcakes to do her magic.
+I asked Michelle of Clever Cupcakes to do her magic.
 We ordered 3 dozens of cupcakes and a Companion Cube for the top.
 If we forget the fact that it is a perfect cube – the weight of the icing broke it – it is an impressive reproduction.

 We showcased Space Invaders (bottom row) and Robotron (3rd row) in their original pixel drawings.
-But we opt for the elegance of a later version of the game Frogger.
+But we opted for the elegance of a later version of the game Frogger.
 Clever Cupcakes did a great job on the cake decorations.

 cupcaketower_details